 He needs to stop.

-If you thought Rick Remender couldn’t top his problematic writing in Captain America, I hate to be the bearer of bad news, but Uncanny Avengers has been a problem since the beginning and shows no signs of stopping any time soon.
+If you thought Rick Remender couldn’t top his problematic writing in Captain America, I hate to be the bearer of bad news, but Uncanny Avengers has been a problem since its beginning issues and shows no signs of stopping any time soon.
 Despite dropping a whopping 80 percent in readership since issue 1 (and 60 percent between the first two issues alone), its sales numbers remain in the sixty thousands, which are more than enough to keep it going.
 Even when it probably shouldn’t.

 Alex: “Having an X-gene doesn’t bond me to anyone.
 It doesn’t define me.
 In fact, I see the very word ‘mutant’ as divisive.
 Old thinking that serves to further separate us from our fellow man.
 We are all humans.
 Of one tribe.
 We are defined by our choices, not the makeup of our genes.
 So please, don’t call us mutants.
-The “M” word represents everything I hate.”
+The ‘M’ word represents everything I hate.”

 Because it’s divisive to be who you are.
 Because being “divisive” is bad, and preventing this division is more important than being true to who and how you are.
 Because if a part of your identity makes other people angry, you need to get rid of that part and pretend you’re no different than everybody else to make everyone happy.
 Because you have to assimilate to be acceptable to society.
 Because you have to deny the part of yourself that makes people upset—you have to erase it.

 Remender claims to have identified with Marvel’s mutants at a young age because of being alienated for who he was.
 But despite how he may have felt and been treated as a child, Remender comes at the issue from a place of privilege.
-Rick Remender is a white, cisgendered, heterosexual male, and no matter how he acted or what he liked when he was young, those four things automatically put him at a different level from anyone who belongs to the LGBTQIA+ community or to any other minority group that constantly has its rights trampled over.
+Rick Remender is a white, cisgendered, heterosexual male.
+No matter how he acted or what he liked when he was young, those four things automatically put him at a different level from anyone who belongs to the LGBTQIA+ community or to any other minority group that constantly has its rights trampled on.
 Rick Remender’s identity will never be denied him the same way that a trans* person’s or a bisexual person’s or an asexual person’s identity might be.
 Rick Remender will never be told that his race, gender, or orientation is problematic and makes people uncomfortable.
 Rick Remender will never be told that he cannot be who and how he is because it’s unacceptable to other people.
 He cannot understand the mutant metaphor from the perspective of the people with whom it most closely resonates.

 When those people reached out, expressing reservations over Alex’s speech or anger about the message being conveyed, Remender’s response via Twitter was clear.